PJV#29

 -- Shira Landau

 The teenagers engaged in a fierce discussion with the two adults, who are currently living Habonim Dror’s central ideology: a socialist lifestyle promoting social action in the Jewish homeland.
-Perhaps the pair was slightly anxious to communicate the significance of their chosen lifestyles to us, but their knowledge bewildered us, forcing us to question what we were doing and what we planned to do in our lives.
+Although the pair bewildered us with their zeal, they succeeded in leading us to question our aspirations and life goals.
 The discussion remains one of the most unforgettable experiences and thought-provoking moments that I had during summer 2007, on Habonim Dror North America’s Machaneh Bonim Israel (MBI) program.

 For the past 16 years, Habonim Dror North America, the Labor Zionist Youth Movement, has organized the MBI program for its post-campers, although it remains open to all rising high school juniors.
 Participants from Habonim Dror’s seven camps across the United States and Canada are invited to come together for this five-week program to form "the eighth machaneh (camp)."
 The mobile machaneh does extensive traveling across the country and engages in regular peulot (discussion-based activities), primarily focused on various aspects of Israel.
 The program emphasizes the development of personal connections to Israel through the exploration of Israel’s land, of its history, and of the history of Habonim Dror.